LDAWG-a11y/a11yWebApp/src/guides/accessibility-testing-tools.md

 ### Code for Stylus

 Create the following two styles.
-"Focus Style" adds a focus indicator so that things which don't have an indicator but should can be easily found, and "Testing WCAG 1.4.12 Text Spacing"
+"Focus Style" adds a focus indicator so that things which don't have an indicator but should can be easily found, and "Testing WCAG 1.4.12 Text Spacing" can be used to make sure that the text spacing is not constrained by CSS.

 #### Focus Style